Nasuh Pasha: Biography

 In 1610 he asked Sultan Ahmed I to be appointed grand vizier in exchange for 40,000 ducats and the expenses of the army, but the sultan communicated this to the grand vizier who requested such sums as a fine.
 But the Grand Vizier died shortly after (5 August 1611) at the age of 76 and Nasuh was appointed to the post.
 He married Ahmed I's daughter, Ayşe Sultan (1612).
-He has mercilessly repressed his real or imaginary adversaries.
-He was brave, eloquent and dynamic but at the same time irritable, violent and unable to speak in a low voice, always looking for the humiliation of others.
+He mercilessly repressed his real or imaginary adversaries.
+He was brave, eloquent and dynamic but at the same time irritable, violent and unable to speak in a low voice, always looking to humiliate others.
 He amassed enormous wealth and considered himself chosen to rule.
+Traveler Pietro Della Valle described him in his accounts of his time in Istanbul:

-The sultan decided to remove him and had him strangled by the chief of the Sultan's bodyguards, the Bostanji-bashi, on October 17, 1614.
+In 1613, he led a campaign against the rebellious Yazidis of Sinjar although he ultimately failed to subdue them.
+The sultan decided to remove him from his post and had him strangled by the chief of his bodyguards, the Bostanji-bashi, on October 17, 1614.
 Nasuh Pasha's properties were confiscated.